ordercloud-api/ordercloud-dotnet-sdk-extensions/README.md

 A set of extensions and helpers for building ASP.NET Core 2.0 API apps and WebJobs, typically hosted in Azure App Services, that integrate with the OrderCloud.io e-commerce platform.

-Included components:

 ## OrderCloud User Authentication

 When a user authenticates and acquires an access token from OrderCloud.io, typically in a front-end web or mobile app, that token can be used in your custom endpoints to verify the user's identity and roles.
 Here are the steps involved:

-1. Register OrderCloud user authentication in your [`Startup`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class.
+### 1. Register OrderCloud user authentication in your [`Startup`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class.
 You must include one or more OrderCloud.io client IDs identifying your app.

 ```c#
 public virtual void ConfigureServices(IServiceCollection services) {